-Urinalysis samples are given in order to check for cloudiness, blood, unusual odors, acidity, concentration, protein levels, etc. This helps to ascertain whether or not a visit to a physician is in order as well as to detect health problems indicated by a urinalysis.
+Urinalysis samples are given in order to check for cloudiness, blood, unusual odors, acidity, concentration, protein levels, etc which cab be associated with certain health conditions.
 Having the urine tested is one of the basic health screening procedures and can be very helpful in assisting someone who may have concerns about their overall health and well being.

 You Need a Wellness Check!
 Find out Why

 Why do you Fast before a Blood Test?

 What should I expect when a blood test is administered?

 If I can afford to have only a minimum number of lab tests performed, what should they be?

 Worried about High MCH Results in your Blood Test?
 Learn the Facts